 It is difficult to offer specific advice since these cases are so specific and so personal.

 Criminal laws regarding children as victims are notoriously harsh, and can be complicated to defend in court.
 In an effort to protect kids, it often feels like you have been judged long before your day in court.

 When facing charges like these, you need an experienced local attorney on your side working on your behalf.
 You need someone in your corner.

 If you are facing charges of child endangerment or OUI with child endangerment, contact our offices today.

-We have handled hundreds of OUI cases, and a number of them with child endangerment charges attached.
+We have aggressively defended cases of child endangerment before.
+And we have handled hundreds of OUI cases, and a number of them with child endangerment charges attached.
 Let us use our experience to help you through this difficult time.

 Call Now for a Free Criminal Consultation.